 by: Victoria Usher

 The people of Albany, New York might be able to provide medical marijuana for their animals soon.
+Since many people have been able to find a medical marijuana card provider for themselves, for many, the attention has now switched to their canine buddies.
 Legislation was introduced recently by Assemblywoman Amy Paulin, D-Scarsdale, Westchester County, that would change the New York law to allow veterinarians to prescribe medical marijuana to animals.
 “Medical marijuana has helped countless people in the management and treatment of chronic and debilitating illnesses,” Paulin’s bill states.
 “Research suggests that animals can also benefit from cannabis use to similarly treat their ailments.”
+So reading into the medicinal properties of CBD, by reading such information like this CBDfx review and others, medical patients can also get an idea as to how they can treat their dogs also.

-Two other states that are also considering legislation to legalize medical marijuana for animals are Nevada and California, saying it could help pets with chronic illnesses.
+Two other states that are also considering legislation to legalize medical marijuana for animals are Nevada and California, saying it could help pets with chronic illnesses, just as how everyday optimal CBD has been found to help some people with theirs.
 “This could be helpful to many animals in need of relief, especially those that have chronic illnesses and for whom more traditional medical treatment has not proven to be effective,” Paulin’s bill said.

 Governor Andrew Cuomo has moved cautiously with expanding the state’s medical marijuana program.
-According to the state Health Department the medical marijuana program currently has 1,500 registered practitioners and about 47,600 patients.
+According to the state Health Department the medical marijuana program currently has 1,500 registered practitioners and about 47,600 patients, with many looking to sites like TONIC to get their prescriptions filled.
 As more states in the United States legalize marijuana, pet owners are giving their animals cannabis to help treat anything from anxiety to arthritis.
 However, veterinarians say there is still not enough scientific data to prove that it is safe and effective for animals.